Welcome to the

 Back to top

-Breaking News
+Recent News

-- Dr. Wolfgang Fink and Caltech Visting Scientist Mark Tarbell of the Visual and Autonomous Exploration Systems Research Laboratory at Caltech have created a robot surrogate for blind persons for the purpose of testing implanted visual prostheses.
+- Dr. Wolfgang Fink and Caltech Visiting Scientist Mark Tarbell of the Visual and Autonomous Exploration Systems Research Laboratory at Caltech have created a robot surrogate for blind persons for the purpose of testing implanted visual prostheses.

-- Dr. Wolfgang Fink and Caltech Visiting Scientist Mark Tarbell of the Visual and Autonomous Exploration Systems Research Laboratory at Caltech are featured in the 2009 Newsletter of the Department of Energy (DOE) funded Artificial Retina project.
+- Dr. Wolfgang Fink and Caltech Visiting Scientist Mark Tarbell of the Visual and Autonomous Exploration Systems Research Laboratory at Caltech are featured in the Newsletter of the Department of Energy (DOE) funded Artificial Retina project.
 The specific project description is on page 10 of the newsletter.

 Back to top